-With nearly identical functioning, the APR-4 came somewhat later, an adaptation built by Crosley used by the Army Air Forces.
+With nearly identical functioning, the APR-4 came somewhat later, an adaptation built by Crosley and used by the Army Air Forces.
 Those flew on B-17, B-24 and B-29 aircraft in the European and Pacific theaters.
 Later on, if flew in EB-66, RC-121C, PBM-5S and P-2 Neptunes, serving well into the 1950-60’s.

 These search receivers were designed and built (quickly) to cover known German and Japanese air defense, fighter control and shipboard radar systems.
 They did this along with a Panadapter that allowed the system to search for, detect emissions, determine their frequency, pulse repetition rate and also any antenna rotation rates.

-In addition to its well-trained operator wearing headphones, the AN/SPA-1 Pulse Analyzer (see above) connected to the APR-1 Video output characterized the signals.
+In addition to its well-trained operator wearing headphones, the AN/SPA-1 Pulse Analyzer (see above, lower right unit) connected to the APR-1 Video output characterized the signals.
 All important data for closing with, or for employing Jammers to combat them.

-Below with the TN-17 Tuner from the AN/APR-4 system plugged in.
-The normally used Tuning Unit in this configuration is the TU-2/APR-1 versus what I have here; they are compatible.
+Below with the TN-17 Tuner from the AN/APR-4 system plugged into my APR-1.
+The normally used Tuning Unit in this configuration is the TN-2/APR-1 versus what I have here; they are compatible.

 Above – monitoring the local airport Tower VHF frequency of 118.1 mc.
 This airport also simulcasts their VHF tower frequency on UHF for any military aircraft so I can copy that on 239.25 mc as well.

-I also have a TU-18 which covers 300- 1000mc.
-That one also uses a 955 Acorn for a local oscillator but it has a 1N21 crystal mixer.
-Below is the TU-17 schematic.
-The TU-2 is essentially identical.
+I also have a TN-18 which covers 300- 1000mc.
+That one also uses a 955 Acorn for a local oscillator but it has a 1N21 crystal diode mixer.
+Below is the TN-17 schematic.
+The TN-2 is essentially identical.

-Shipboard antennas included a “Stub” type monopole for the TU-2 coverage of 40-320 mc; “Cone” types for the higher frequencies.
+Shipboard antennas included a “Stub” type monopole and a dipole for the TN-2 coverage of 40-320 mc; “Cone” types for the higher frequencies.
 The systems included a coaxial switch for selecting appropriate antennas, wave traps and filters for the target frequency band selected.
-Aircraft and shipboard antennas were different, I would assume pressure-rate antennas and feedlines were unique to submarine installations.
+Aircraft and shipboard antennas were different.
+I would assume sea water pressure-rated antennas and feed lines were unique to submarine installations.

-The 955 local oscillator is on the left, it is very loosely coupled to the mixer circuitry by proximity inside the stout casting.
+The 955 local oscillator is on the left, it is inductively coupled to the mixer circuitry inside the stout casting.
 The mixer on the right is a 955 with its grid and plate tied together, thus forming a non-linear diode.
 The IF frequency is 30 mc; the LO being 30 mc above the received signal frequency with this tuner.
 The specified IF bandwith is 2 mc.
 The LO and mixer tuning capacitors are tied together through a gear/cam follower system.

-Imagine the engineering that went into just the shape of that roller cam follower.
+Below: Imagine the engineering that went into just the shape of that cam with the roller cam follower.
 Fine tuning the LO frequency to the antenna circuit involved a set of 9 screws accessible from the front panel.
 These made fine adjustments to the LO tuning capacitor rotational position cam.